 - Read the Cared Data Commitment https://keeper.mpdl.mpg.de/f/1b0bfceac2/.
 The Max Planck Digital Library assigns the Cared Data Certificate on a base of trust, so we assume you act in accordance to this commitment once you received the Cared Data Certificate.

-- Fill out the archive-metadata.md text file and provide basic metadata for your project.
-Please follow the recommendations in the comments of the archive-metadata.md file
+- Fill out the archive-metadata.md text file via the interactive form and provide basic metadata for your project.
+Please follow the recommendations you can find by hovering over "?" in the interactive form

 - Your project must not be empty to receive the Cared Data Certificate.

 - Your project must not be encrypted to receive the Cared Data Certificate.

 If you accomplished the before mentioned steps a Cared Data Certificate will automatically be added to your project in Keeper and you will receive a confirmation email.

 Accordingly to the Cared Data Certificate the metadata of your project will be listed in the Keeper project catalogue, which will be accessible within the Max Planck Society.